 Tasteful overdubs for country, folk, indie rock, and experimental projects.
-Pedal Steel, Lap Steel, and Electric Bass.
+Pedal Steel, Banjo, Guitar, and Bass.
 I'm a mixing engineer, too.

 Whether it’s finding that perfect, singable melody or ripping a solo, my greatest joy is to serve the song.
 As a session player, I've recorded on over 100 albums including overdubs for multi-platinum and grammy nominated songwriters and arrangers.
-As a performer, I've played on stages from Red Rocks Amphitheater to the smallest dive bars with over 30 bands in the US and Canada and have been direct support for acts as disparate as Whitey Morgan, RJD2, Darlingside, Timber, Timbre, and Marshall Crenshaw.
+As a performer, I've played on stages from Red Rocks to the smallest dive bars with over 40 bands in North America and Europe and have been direct support for acts as disparate as Whitey Morgan, RJD2, Darlingside, Timber, Timbre, and Marshall Crenshaw.